-Phil has over 16 years leaving care service experience, 5 years' experience as a fostering panel member and has line management responsibility for St Christopher's UK children's homes management, care leavers services and fostering service.
-He ensures he keeps himself up to date with changes to legislation and practice and disseminates this information across the services, ensuring continuous improvement.
+Phil has worked for 20 at St Christopher's Fellowship and has line management responsibility for St Christopher's UK children's homes management, care leavers services and fostering service.
+He ensures he keeps himself up-to-date with changes to legislation and practice and disseminates this information across the services, ensuring continuous improvement.
 As an experienced Operational Director and organisational leader Phil has working knowledge of Working Together to Safeguard Children legislation and guidance including reporting, recording and coordination.
 He manages the organisation's designated safeguarding lead and ensures internal safeguarding policies and procedures are compliant and up to date.
 He also ensures all our staff are compliant with current training standards and legislation.
 He has overseen the rollout of Prevent and safer recruitment training across St Christopher's and leads on the internal implementation of all new guidance and requirements.
 Phil is committed to the Christopher's values and ensures young people are at the heart of the organisation.
 He promotes the participation of young people and regularly visits services to hear their views, to ensure they are listened to and impacting on decision-making.
 Phil's vision is that all our children and young people are safe, happy, and achieve their potential.
 Phil is a senior member of St Christopher's strategic leadership team and possesses a Post Graduate qualification in Strategic Leadership from the Warwick Business School.